 Online master's in electrical engineering

-Designed for engineering professionals, the online master's in electrical engineering offers a customizable curriculum students can tailor to meet their interests and career goals, with the flexibility to study from wherever you are.
+The program offers a customizable curriculum that you can tailor to meet your interests and career goals, with the flexibility to study from wherever you are.

 Topics of study include:

 - Analysis of power systems (current, voltage, and active/reactive power)